The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Building Proof-of-Control technology?

-Your product may already deliver independent provability.
+Your product may already deliver verifiability.
 Become a founding member and help shape the standard.

 Inquire about membership →